go-workshops/ppp/README.md

+# PPP

-# A Healthy Product in a Healthy Business - Prevent, Profile, Perfect
+A Healthy Product in a Healthy Business - Prevent, Profile, Perfect